supercodepoet/django-skylark/docs/commandline.rst

 within your view.

-If you had a function within your view that was named ``goodies.views.list`` you would have a CrunchyFrog page named ``list``.
+If you had a function within your view that was named ``goodies.views.list`` you would have a Django Skylark page named ``list``.

 To create this ::

-    python manage.py crunchypage -a goodies -p list
+    python manage.py skylarkpage -a goodies -p list

 It will walk you through the process, creating the templates directory if you haven't done this already, and make the necessary directories and files that it